Resources > Articles

 7. Label Your Data Clearly

 This point goes back to the fact that your audience won’t know as much about your data as you do.
-So avoid using unfamiliar acronyms to label charts or complicated jargon that only other data practitioners would understand.
-Your role is to present information in a clear and visually compelling way so stakeholders can make better data-driven decisions.
+So, avoid using unfamiliar acronyms to label charts or complicated jargon that only other data practitioners would understand.
+Your role is to present information in a clear and visually compelling way to help stakeholders make better data-driven decisions.

-8. Practice Your Presentation With Other Members of Your Data Team
+8. Practice Your Data Presentation With Other Team Members

-You can always have a dress rehearsal of a presentation before walking into the boardroom.
-Delivering your findings to other data practitioners on your team, data scientists, data engineers or other data professionals in your department will help you identify any weak spots in your presentation and ensure you use the right communication style for your audience.
+You can always have a dress rehearsal for a presentation before walking into the boardroom.
+Delivering your findings to other data practitioners on your team, data scientists, data engineers, or other data professionals in your department will help you identify any weak spots in your presentation and ensure you use the right communication style for your audience.

 9. Allow Your Audience to Access Your Findings After Your Presentation